DiogoBett/azores-wiki/README.md

+> [!WARNING]
+> This project ('azores-wiki') is currently a work in progress.
+Information may be incomplete and inaccurate (for now).

 # Azores Wiki

-Welcome to the **Azores Wiki**, a comprehensive guide to the beautiful Azores islands.
-This website provides detailed information about the islands, their history, geography, demographics, and more.
+Welcome to the **Azores Wiki**, a personal project made to provide detailed and accurate information about each of the nine islands of the Azores archipelago.

-## Features
-- **Islands Overview**: Explore detailed pages for each of the Azores islands:
-    - Corvo
-    - Flores
-    - Faial
-    - Pico
-    - São Jorge
-    - Graciosa
-    - Terceira
-    - São Miguel
-    - Santa Maria
-- **History**: Learn about the rich historical background of the Azores;
-- **Geography**: Discover the geographical features and landscapes of the islands;
-- **Demographics**: Understand the cultural and population aspects of the Azores.

 ## GitHub Pages